Mahindra XUV300: Mahindra XUV400

-On 11 September 2022, Mahindra announced electric version of the XUV 300, named XUV 400 code name S210.
-It retains the same design and equipment as its petrol--driven counterpart.
-It is equipped with a 39.4 kWh Li-ion battery pack with an estimated 456 km range as tested by ARAI.
-Its motor is located in the front axle producing 150 hp and 310 Nm of torque with 0 to 60 mph in 8.1 s.
+On 11 September 2022, Mahindra announced the electric version of the XUV 300, named XUV 400 (internal code name S210).
+It retained the same design and equipment as its ICE-driven counterpart.
+It was equipped with a 39.4 kWh Li-ion battery pack with an estimated 456 km range as tested by ARAI.
+It had a front mounted electric motor producing 150 hp and 310 Nm of torque, which enabled a 0 to 60 mph time of 8.1 seconds.
 Critics praised the vehicle for its performance and ease of use, but many noted its lack of premium features and the overall interior being dated.
-XUV400 has gone through updates in the S237 with the updated pro version launched in 2024.
-Its main competitor is Tata Nexon EV.
+The XUV400 went through updates in January 2024, (internal code name S237) with a new interior now shared with the facelifted Mahindra XUV 3X0.
+New equipment included dual 10.25 inch screens and a new steering wheel along with rear AC vents and a full 3-point seat belt for the rear centre seat.
+Its main competitor was the Tata Nexon EV.
+Eventually, it was replaced by the Mahindra XUV 3XO EV in 2026.